 - READ AND UNDERSTAND the Safety section at the front of this manual. - Care should be taken when opening the shipping package to not damage or cut the cable jacket.
 If damage to the cable is suspected, consult with a Campbell Scientific support and implementation engineer. - The ClimaVUE 50 is a precision instrument.
 Please handle it with care. - To avoid shock or damage to the instrument, never apply power while wiring. - Ensure that the ClimaVUE 50 is properly wired to the data logger before applying power.
-Applying power when incorrectly wired could damage the ClimaVUE 50 beyond repair. - When mounting the ClimaVUE 50 to the mast, do not over-tighten the V bolt as it will cause the plastic to break.

-• For the precipitation sensor to operate properly, the ClimaVUE 50 must be mounted within 2 degrees of level on a mast that will not tilt in the wind.
+Applying power when incorrectly wired could damage the ClimaVUE 50 beyond repair. - When mounting the ClimaVUE 50 to the mast, do not over-tighten the V-bolt as it will cause the plastic to break. - The ClimaVUE 50 must be mounted within 2 degrees of level on a mast that will not tilt in the wind for the rain sensor to work.
 The built-in bubble level and the internal tilt sensor can be used during installation to level the ClimaVUE 50 to within these specifications.
 Recording and monitoring the tilt sensor readings can spot when the sensor is no longer level.
-Refer to Tilt sensor (p.
-10) and Mounting procedure (p.
-16) for more information.
+Refer to Section 5.6, Tilt Sensor (p.
+7), and Section 7.2.2, Mounting Procedure (p.
+10), for more information. - Routine maintenance is essential for accurate rainfall measurements.
+Debris blocking the inlet (funnel, spring, downspout, and flared hole) can result in under reporting of rainfall.
+Debris blocking the downspout screen can result in over reporting of rainfall.